Central Florida Zoo and Botanical Gardens: Conservation

 The Central Florida Zoo has teamed up with The Florida Fish and Wildlife Conservation Commission's Fish and Wildlife Research Institute (FWC/FWRI) and the Florida Museum of Natural History to monitor the state's 68 species of amphibians and help save the 16 species considered to be at greatest risk due to habitat loss, invasive species, climate change, and new wildlife diseases.
-The Zoo also participates in several AZA Species Survival Plans (SSP), including those for the Asian elephant, cheetah, ruffed lemur, Amur leopard, guenon, spider monkey, cotton-top tamarin, rock iguana, and clouded leopard.
+The Zoo also participates in several AZA Species Survival Plans (SSP), including those for the Indian rhino, cheetah, Amur leopard, cotton-top tamarin, and blue iguana.

 The Zoo also operates an offsite conservation center, the Orianne Center for Indigo Conservation.
 This facility helps to breed and release eastern indigo snakes into the wild where they have disappeared.